 Freehold vs leasehold

-If you own the freehold to your home, it means that you own the building and the land it sits on.
+If you own the freehold of your home, it means that you own the building and the land it sits on.
 If your property is leasehold, you own the property but not the building or land and must pay ground rent to the freeholder.

 What does leasehold mean?